m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-5-museum.md

 - We can set up and solve this mathematically as a math problem, but this exploratory and dynamic approach offers an alternative.
   It is easy to edit any of the 8 fractions involved in the calculation.
-- There is a scenario very similar to this one that you have thought about many times in your life: you know all of your homework and midterm scores in a course you are taking, and you want to know what score you need on the Final exam to get an A.
+- There is a scenario that is very similar to this one that you have thought about many times in your life: you know all of your homework and midterm scores in a course you are taking, and you want to know what score you need on the Final exam to get an A.

+## Creating a Course Grade Calculator